JFischer00/hitting-performance/README.md

 2. More home runs doesn't equal more runs scored.
 Even as home run counts shot up across the league, runs per game remained steady, even slightly declining over time.
 3. Home runs are not a good measure of overall hitting performance.
 As home runs grew exponentially, strikeouts did too.
 Meanwhile, batting average and on-base percentage stayed level or even dipped slightly.
 Clearly there's more to being a great hitter than just home runs.

-None of them definitively answer my original hypothesis, but they are all valuable insights nonetheless, and this was a fun project for me to work on.
+None of these definitively answer my original hypothesis, but they are all valuable insights nonetheless, and this was a fun project for me to work on.